 The role is located at the NCTJ’s offices in Newport, Saffron Walden, Essex.

 Your full curriculum vitae and covering letter, detailing why you would like to be considered for the position and stating your current salary, should be addressed to Alison Puttock, assessment manager.

 Applications should be sent to email@example.com as soon as possible.

-Please see the job information pack for further information about the role and working for the NCTJ.
+Please see the job description for further details about the role and our website for information about the NCTJ.

 Finance and audit committee

 The NCTJ has experienced considerable growth in recent years, and its finances are becoming more complex.
 We have therefore established a finance and audit committee (FAC) to formalise and extend the role and remit of the audit committee which met annually to oversee the external audit.

 The purpose of the FAC is to assist the directors in fulfilling their obligations and oversight responsibilities specifically relating to financial planning, the audit process, financial reporting, the system of controls and risk management, and to make recommendations to the directors.

 We are looking to appoint at least two additional external members (ie those who are not directors of the NCTJ).
 External members should bring an appropriate range of financial, risk, compliance and audit management skills and experience to the FAC.